tytydraco/yessleep/out/I_Wandered_into_a_Hotel_Everyone_Forgot_Isnt_Empty.md

 As we walked toward the front lawn, expecting the lobby to appear, my eyes drifted back to the gate I had come through — still in ruins, vines clawing up the iron grills.

 Half-open, half-close, it hung like a silent witness to my intrusion earlier.
-For a fleeting moment, the wind twisted through the bars, like the gate whispered directly to me, "*Leave now.
+For a fleeting moment, the wind twisted through the bars, like the gate whispered directly to me, *"Leave now.
 You have to leave now."*

 I paused, caught between the crumbling gate and the glowing porch.
-My foot lifted toward the ruins. *Should I leave?* The thought pulsed sharply in my chest.
+My foot lifted toward the ruins.
+Should I leave?
+The thought pulsed sharply in my chest.

 I glanced back at Solis and Luna.
 They stood on the porch, smiles warm and inviting, hands lightly resting on the railing.
 Friendly.
 Reassuring.
-Impossible.
+Inviting.

 And somehow, before I even decided, my steps carried me toward them.